bitttttten/oatmilk/README.md

 }
 ```

 Where `path` is any default pattern of [url-pattern](https://www.npmjs.com/package/url-pattern).
-The 2 optional properties `onEnter` and `onExit` that you are able to include on this object are explained in the [transition hooks](https://github.com/bitttttten/oatmilk/blob/master/README.md#transition-hooks).
+The 2 optional properties `onEnter` and `onExit` are explained in the [transition hooks docs](https://github.com/bitttttten/oatmilk/blob/master/README.md#transition-hooks).

 You must included a route with a name of `notFound` since this is the fallback route.